 for which the personal data are processed.
 The storage of personal data is determined on the basis of criteria detailed in the guidelines provided by CODAU (Association of General Managers of Italian Universities).
 Alternatively, and in compliance with the regulatory requirements, different storage periods may be provided for in the Regulations/ Statutes of the International University of languages and Media IULM, available upon request to the Data Controller.

-Provision of personal data for the purposes of paragraph A) of this policy is necessary in order to manage the data subject’s registration for the Open Day and enrolment in the relevant activities.
-Any failure to provide relevant personal data shall entail the impossibility to manage the application.
-Provision of personal data for the purposes of paragraph B) (newsletter subscription) is discretionary, even though the failure to provide such data shall entail the impossibility to receive the newsletters concerning events and initiatives organised by the Data Controller, without prejudice for the purposes under paragraph A) (registration for the Open Day).
+Provision of personal data for the purposes of paragraph A) of this policy is necessary in order to receive response by the Data Controller regarding the information requested.
+Any failure to provide relevant personal data shall entail the impossibility to manage their requests.
+Provision of personal data for the purposes of paragraph B) (newsletter subscription) is discretionary, even though the failure to provide such data shall entail the impossibility to receive the newsletters concerning events and initiatives organised by the Data Controller, without prejudice for the purposes under paragraph A)

-You shall be able to exercise your rights under articles 15, 16, 17, 18, 19, 20, 21 and 22 of EU Regulation 2016/679 by writing to the Data Controller, the Data processor or the Data Protection Officer at the following address: firstname.lastname@example.org
+You shall be able to exercise your rights under articles 15, 16, 17, 18, 19, 20, 21 and 22 of EU Regulation 2016/679 by writing to the Data Controller at the following address: email@example.com, or the Data Protection Officer at the following address: firstname.lastname@example.org